 Types of Fantasy:

-Anthropomorphic: This is just a fancy word meaning inanimate objects are given human qualities.
-Most often, the inanimate objects are animals that act like humans, though not always.
+Anthropomorphic: This is just a fancy word meaning nonhuman creatures or inanimate objects are given human qualities.
+Most often, the nonhuman creatures are animals that act like humans, though not always.

 Examples: Redwall by Brian Jacques, The Chronicles of Narnia by C.S.
 Lewis